montchr/montchr/README.md

 ### Hello Word!

-I currently work as a Senior Software Developer at [Alley](https://alley.co), my telepresence projected by way of Philadelphia.
+I currently work as a Senior Software Developer at [Alley](https://alley.co) from Philadelphia.

 You can reach me:

 - [chris@cdom.io](mailto:chris@cdom.io)
 - [@montchr on Twitter](https://twitter.com/montchr)

-### ~Not Work~ Free Work
+### Personal Work

 I live within and tend to the Dotfield:

 https://github.com/montchr/dotfield

-- Wading (slipping?) deeper and deeper into the Nix/NixOS ecosystem, shaving the sea-yaks I meet along the way
+- Perpetual learner and user of the Nix/NixOS ecosystem
 - Fiddling with Emacs (via Doom)
 - Learning about self-hosted cloud services